eemliu/COMP6080/README.md

-This my repo for all COMP6080 resources!
+This my repo for all COMP6080 demo resources!